|

 drivers of economic development—making social and environmental values

 primary—while revolutionizing the very concept of wealth.
-One of the primary tools of this value revolution is 3rd party certification—for
+Probably the

 strangest thing about Break Through